Willow, a Adoptable mixed breed in Vancouver, BC image 1/3

 Willow was surrendered to LMHS in March 2025 and is approximately 6 years old.

-Willow does have separation anxiety and will bark when away from her trusted human, so apartment living is not recommended.
-With routine, structure, consistent boundaries, training, and short-term anti-anxiety medication, she has shown strong improvement.
+Willow does have separation anxiety and will bark when away from her trusted human, although this has become short-lived.
+With routine, structure, consistent boundaries, and consistent training she has show

 How To Adopt